 What to Look for When Buying an Affordable Rug

-Rugs made of synthetic materials such as polyester are generally cheaper and easier to maintain than those made of natural materials.
-But rugs made from manmade materials have a high environmental cost.
-If you prefer more natural, eco-friendly materials, look for rugs made from affordable natural fibers such as jute.
+Keep in mind, however, that the material of choice may impact the cost.
+Rugs made of synthetic materials, such as polyester, are generally cheaper and easier to maintain than those made of natural materials.
+But rugs made from more natural, eco-friendly materials will have a low environmental cost.

-Shag rugs feel soft and cushy underfoot, but require more maintenance to keep them looking good.
+Pile refers to how tall or short the fibers are on a particular rug.
+Generally, a higher pile rug will be softer but also more difficult to maintain.
 Prone to flattening from foot traffic and furniture, plush pile rugs are also magnets for dust, dirt, stray hair, and food particles, and tend to shed, meaning they require constant vacuuming and aren’t terribly pet- or child-friendly.
-Flat weave, low pile rugs have a tighter, flatter, less sensual feel underfoot, but they are easier to keep clean and usually last longer.

 How do you clean an area rug?

 In general, rugs made of synthetic materials are easier to clean and maintain than those made with natural fibers.
 But every area rug needs regular maintenance to keep it clean and free of dust and dirt.
 Keep your rug clean with a no-shoes policy in the house.
 Next, be sure to regularly vacuum your rug.
 Once a month or quarterly, take it outside and give it a good shake.
 Spills can be spot cleaned with a damp sponge immediately after the stain occurs.
 Otherwise, you can try sprinkling the area with baking soda or non-aerosol dry shampoo and vacuuming it.
 Some rugs may be machine-washable, but be sure to check the care instructions.
 Rugs that have been stained or are very dirty can be professionally cleaned, but keep in mind that this process may fade the rug or alter its texture.
 Learn more by reading our guide to cleaning an area rug.